itsanishjain/allowlist/README.md

     > Current Features we'll build
       - To create more then 1 project you must have our NFT
       - show only <= 100 users data
-      - provide random winner for raffels you need our NFT / using VRF chainlink
+      - provide random winner for raffels you need our NFT

     > PRO
       - user Insights data // PRO